The Lonely Lady: Production

-Universal Pictures purchased the film rights for The Lonely Lady in 1975, one year before the novel was published, hoping to release the adaptation in 1976.
-Susan Blakely, who had signed a three-picture pay-or-play contract with Universal, accepted the role of Jerilee, with the conditional approval of the screenplay and director.
+Universal Pictures purchased the film rights for The Lonely Lady by Harold Robbins in 1975, one year before the novel was published, hoping to release the adaptation in 1976.
+Susan Blakely, who had signed a three-picture pay-or-play contract with Universal, accepted the role of Jerilee Randall, with the conditional approval of the screenplay and director.
 Despite multiple drafts by Robert Merrill and Dean Riesner, Blakely was never satisfied with the script and eventually opted out of the project.

 The Lonely Lady eventually entered production when Israeli multimillionaire industrialist Meshulam Riklis signed on in 1982.
 Riklis had already funded the 1982 film Butterfly as a vehicle for his wife Pia Zadora, and he wanted The Lonely Lady to serve the same purpose.
 Riklis reportedly supplied approximately half of the film's $6–7 million budget, along with completion costs, but refused any mention in credits.
 Robert R. Weston, responsible for the previous Robbins adaptation The Betsy, was the producer.
 Butterfly director Matt Cimber would write the script, before being replaced by Ellen Shepard and the duo John Kershaw and Shawn Randall.

 Principal photography began on June 14, 1982, at a villa near Rome, where various Los Angeles landmarks were constructed, from the exterior of the Dorothy Chandler Pavilion to local supermarkets.
 Some exterior photography was also planned for Los Angeles.
 Interiors were shot at Twickenham Studios in Middlesex, England.

 Reception

 The Lonely Lady was panned by critics.
 Roger Ebert opened his review saying that "If The Lonely Lady had even a shred of style and humor, it could qualify as the worst movie of the year.
 Unfortunately, it's not that good."
 Janet Maslin of The New York Times complimented Zadora, saying that she's "got spunk" while still being "the tiny centerpiece of a badly acted slovenly looking movie that isn't even much fun."
 On Rotten Tomatoes the film has a 0% approval rating based on reviews from 12 critics.

 Zadora herself said that The Lonely Lady was "a real turkey, done very badly" and that she "knew it was bad all along."
-Despite being taken seriously by its director, it became a "camp classic, one of those movies that's so bad it's funny."
+Despite being taken seriously by its director Peter Sasdy, it became a "camp classic, one of those movies that's so bad it's funny."
 She even attempted to prevent its release: "I wanted my husband to buy it, to buy the whole thing and hide it somewhere.
 That movie certainly didn't help my credibility problem."